Anirudh-rao/The-DataScience-Project/Data-Engineering/Readme.md

 2. Procedures, UDFS and Functions

-4. Automation of Data Engineering Workloads using Pipelines.
+3. Automation of Data Engineering Workloads using Pipelines.

+More on this section to be updated soon.